Phpcraft/core/README.md

 Thanks to Composer, using Phpcraft as a library is really easy.
 Just head into your project folder and run:

-    composer require timmyrs/phpcraft:dev-master --ignore-platform-reqs
+    composer require timmyrs/phpcraft:dev-master --no-suggest --ignore-platform-reqs

 Next, we'll run a self check:

     php vendor/timmyrs/phpcraft/selfcheck.php

-If any dependencies are missing, run the given command(s), and then run the self check again.
+If any dependencies are missing, follow the instructions, and then run the self check again.

 Finally, you can `require "vendor/autoload.php";` to use Phpcraft's many APIs.